hrhampapura/SolarFarmPrediction/README.md

 ## Modelling Overview
 Once we had our data cleaned and preprocessed, we plotted density functions for all our features and then plotted the features against the ac_output variable.
+These graphs are present [here](data_code/data_viz.ipynb).
 We observed that the features are not Gaussian and don’t show a clear linear or binomial correlation.
 This helped us eliminate certain models.
 We searched for models that are suitable for a classification task.
+We chose
-We chose <b> Logistic Regression, Decision Trees, Support Vector Machines, XGBoost Classifiers, and Deep Learning with classification layers </b>.
+<b> Logistic Regression, Decision Trees, Support Vector Machines, XGBoost Classifiers, and
+Deep Learning with classification layers </b>.

 Modelling code, detailed metrics, and confusion matrices are present in [ml_code](ml_code).
+We also provide a detailed report [here](ml_code/ML_Model_Report.pdf).

 ## Results and Conclusion
 As stated above, our goal was to create a model that can classify if a given location